 Reviews, Revisions, and Approvals Revision Date Approval Date New policy developed.
-Split from retired CP.MP.118 Injections for Pain Management.
+Split from retired CP.MP.118 Injections for 10/18 Pain Management.
 No criteria change.
-09/18 10/18 Revised frequency interval of TFESI in II.D.3 to at least 2 months apart.
+Revised frequency interval of TFESI in II.D.3 to at least 2 months 12/19 apart.
 Reference reviewed and updated.
 Anticoagulation indication moved to policy/criteria section as it is applicable to all injections in this policy.
 Minor wording changes to match ESI clinical policy.
 Removed the following codes from the policy as they relate to cervical spine: CPT-64479, 64480.
-ICD10-G56.00-G56.93, M50.00-M50.93, M54.12, M54.13, Specialist review 12/19 Removed restriction of TFESI to lumbar region.
-Added CPT codes: 64479 and 64480.
-Added ICD-10 codes: G56.00-G56.93, M50.00-M50.93, M54.12, M54.13.
+ICD10-G56.00-G56.93, M50.00-M50.93, M54.12, M54.13, Specialist review Removed restriction of TFESI to lumbar region.
+Added CPT codes: 6/2021 64479 and 64480.
+Added ICD-10 codes: G56.00-G56.93, M50.00- M50.93, M54.12, M54.13.
 Added the statement to all TFESI indications that for cervical TFESI, non-particulate steroid must be used and the procedure must be conducted with real-time imaging, such as fluoroscopy.
 Revised the not medically necessary statement regarding TFESI for all other indications and locations to only note all other indications.
 Clarified criteria in II.B, C, and D.1 that a request for TFESI is for one level bilaterally or up to two levels unilaterally.
 References reviewed and updated.
-Minor revision to description of CPT 64479, 64480, 64483 and 64484.
-Replaced "member" with "participant/enrollees/enrollee" in the disclaimer.
-6/2021 Annual review.
-References reviewed and updated.
-In policy statement, removed option for procedures "without radiographic guidance."
-Reviewed by specialist.
-Changed "Last Review Date" in header to "Date of Last Revision" and changed "Date" in Revision log to "Revision Date".